kitspace/kitspace/README.md

 # https://kitnic.it
-**We are giving away 20 free PCB services to the first 20 projects that register.
+**We are giving away 20 free PCB manufacturing vouchers to the first 20 projects that register.
 Just follow [the instructions below](#submitting-your-project).
-Current status: 18/20 left.**
+Current status: 17/20 left.**

 [![build status][1]](https://travis-ci.org/monostable/kitnic)